-The Department of Agriculture is mandated to ensure that the citizens of the Free State are provided with means to secure food for their families.
+The Department of Agriculture and Rural Development is mandated to ensure that the citizens of the Free State are provided with means to secure food for their families.
 In order to realise this objective we have embarked on several initiatives that enable farming communities, specifically developing communities, to participate in projects aimed at improving their livelihood.Our mandated on Agriculture is to ensure that the citizens of the Free State are provided with means to secure FOOD for their families.
 In order to realise this objective we have embarked on several initiatives that enable farming communities, specifically developing communities, to participate in projects aimed at improving their livelihood.

 All agricultural projects are implemented at district level where the department has established fully operational offices in the five districts.
 These offices are equipped with qualified field officials managed by district senior managers.
 The department is implementing projects in accordance with its provincial strategy of pursuing the commodity approach.
 The following projects are implemented throughout the province: